linera-io/linera-protocol/roadmap/src/milestones/programmability.md

     - May sample a particular public value of the chain state.

-    - For consistency reasons, a state query must include the sequence number (i.e. version number) of the chain state to be queried.
+    - For consistency reasons, a state query must include the block height (i.e. version number) of the chain state to be queried.